-To be honest, I have never thought that fudge can be so good when made at home.
-Poland is famous for its fudge.
-Called krówki in Polish, what literally translates as ‘little cows’.
-Funny name, isn’t it?
+To be honest, I’ve never thought that fudge can be so good when made at home.
+And Poland is famous for its fudge.
+Called krówki in Polish, what literally translates as ‘little cows’, they are a flavour of many childhoods.
 If you are ever in Poland, I strongly recommend getting some Polish fudge.
-Your friends will love you for such a sweet souvenir ^^
+Your friends will love you for such a sweet souvenir.

-I remember once, when I was a child, I must have been 10 or 11, my Mum said she’d show us what sweets she used to eat when she was little.
-She said that chocolate was not easily available in the times of Polish People’s Republic, so people were mastering the art of creating something of almost nothing.
-Since the shops were empty most of the time and queuing for hours just to get sugar, meat or other (now taken for granted and widely available) groceries, one must have been really creative to invent ways of making everything what’s not available in the shops, at home.
+I remember once, when I was a child, I must have been 10 or 11, my Mum said she’d show us what kind of sweets she used to eat when she was little.
+She said that chocolate was not easily available in the times of Polish People’s Republic, so people were mastering the art of creating something from (almost) nothing.
+Since the shops were empty most of the time and shopping required queuing for hours just to get sugar, meat or other (now taken for granted and widely available) groceries, one must have been really creative to invent ways of making what’s not available in the shops, at home.
 I have always admired my Mum’s ‘impossible is nothing’ attitude.
 Thanks to my Mum, I, too, have no problem with adjusting to new environments and facing new challenges.
-There have been countless occasions when my friends laughed at my crazy ideas but in the end, they somehow turned out to be working just fine.
+There have been countless occasions when my friends laughed at my crazy ideas, but in the end, they somehow turned out to be working just fine.

-That time when my Mum said she’d show us her flavours of childhood, she made us krówki.
-I remember how surprised I was, as a child, to see how easy it is to make those sweets, normally seen in the shop, beautifully wrapped in colourful papers.
-She simply took out a small pan out of the cupboard, place it on the hob, waited until it’s fairly hot, poured some cream and sugar and kept boiling it for ages, until it’s become caramel-like.
-Voila!
+That time, when my Mum said she’d show us the flavours of her childhood, she made krówki.
+I remember how surprised I was, as a child, to see how easy it is to make them, sweets I normally saw in the shop, wrapped in colourful papers.
+She simply took out a small pan out of the cupboard, placed it on the hob, waited until it’s fairly hot, poured some cream and sugar and kept boiling it for ages, until it was a caramel-like mass.
 I still remember how I couldn’t get over the fact that my Mum just made fudge, something I thought could only be bought from a shop.
 She, again, showed me that everything is possible, as long as you try.

-Now, ten or more years later I am making krówki in my kitchen, miles away from home.
+Now, over ten years later, I am making krówk in my kitchen, miles away from home.
 I have to tell you, nothing more nostalgic than an overwhelmingly sweet flavour of homemade fudge!

 HOW TO MAKE?